Limeexe/synthetic-data-generation-w-faker/README.md

 - Summarizes key statistics of the dataset interactively.

 ### 3. Machine Learning Modeling
-- Implements a Random Forest Regression model.
+- Implements Random Forest Regression, Linear Regression, and Polynomial Regression models.
-- Provides users the ability to:
+- Allows users to:
   - Split data into training and testing sets.
+  - Perform cross-validation to evaluate model generalizability.
   - View model evaluation metrics like Mean Squared Error (MSE) and R-squared values.
   - Visualize prediction results with scatter plots.

+### 4. Cross-Validation
+- Uses **KFold Cross-Validation** to assess the robustness of the selected model.
+- Splits the training data into 5 folds and evaluates the model's R-squared score for each fold.
+- Displays:
+  - R-squared scores for each fold.
+  - Mean R-squared score to summarize overall performance.

-### 4. Streamlit Integration
+### 5. Streamlit Integration
 - Interactive interface for:
   - Adjusting data generation parameters.
   - Viewing and analyzing visualizations.